 - Purpose

-- To outline the Davis Technical College (College) policy on leave for jury and witness service, legislative
+- To outline the Davis Technical College (College) policy on leave for jury and witness service, legislative service, and civic programs.

 - References